 Queries regarding inspecting and obtaining information on co-operatives or co-operative housing societies should be directed to the:

 Privacy and personal information

 Personal details on documents lodged by co-operatives or co-operative housing societies may be provided to the public by way of a search of the Register, for which fees apply.

 Section 10 of the Privacy and Personal Information Protection Act 1998 requires that NSW Fair Trading ensures that individuals are aware that their personal information on the Register may be made available to the public.
 All information collected by Fair Trading is done so for lawful purposes and in accordance with the appropriate legislation.

 The Privacy Act also allows NSW Fair Trading to withdraw personal information from the Register available for public inspection when an individual can demonstrate that their safety or well-being may be affected.

 Any person requiring suppression of personal information will be required to fill out the Request for suppression of personal information form (PDF, 24.39 KB).

-Contact Registry Services or refer to the Fair Trading website Privacy statement.
+Contact Registry and Accreditation or refer to the Fair Trading website Privacy statement.